department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/nov-site-visit/visit-notes.md

             * **Lost 1.5 million due to lost medications.**
                 * I think they said this number is for the last year.
 I don’t know what VA area this number applies to.
             * They receive approximately 40 - 50 phone calls a week on lost medications.
-                * When this occurs, they send a note to the R or transfer the information to the Pharmacy, because they have the ability to track the medication package.
+                * When this occurs, they send a note to the RN or transfer the information to the Pharmacy, because they have the ability to track the medication package.
 Medications are sent through UPS now, but used to be through the post office.
         * VBA was having travel fraud.
-They tried to get VHA away from that and focus on healthcare.d
+They tried to get VHA away from that and focus on healthcare.
     * They only have the ability to change it for 30 days
         * During that time Veterans need to show proof of the change to the eligibility office.
 The eligibility office send a letter via the mail to the Veteran requesting proof.
 * However, the kiosk has the capability to change it permanently, so MSAs try to direct Veterans to make the updates on the kiosk.